top of page

 What grades do you work with?

-We currently have a space for students age 5 -11.
+We are currently registering students age 5 -13.

 What are your class sizes?

-While we maintain a 10:1 student-to-teacher ratio, students typically learn in much smaller groups.
-Instead, core skills are taught through small groups tailored to each student's needs.
+While we maintain an 8:1 ratio for younger students and a 10:1 ratio for older students.
+Core skills are taught through small groups tailored to each student's needs.
 While state standards guide learning, we focus on individual progress rather than rigid grade-level expectations.

 What makes your space unique?

-We are restoring a 1940s schoolhouse to its original charm!
 Our open-concept schoolhouse allows kids to move around freely and take ownership of their learning.
-Additionally, we are adjacent to 30 acres of land owned by the Wingate family (school founders).
+Additionally, we have seasonal farm land that is used for older student programs!

 Will students bring lunch?